Hritik-Shyam-Gupta/Hritik-Shyam-Gupta/README.md

 </p>

 ### About My Academic Ineterest 🚀
-🎓 I’m an Open-Source enthusiast & a junior pursuing my Bachelors in Electrical Engineering with specialization in Computer Science. </br>
+🎓 I’m an Open-Source enthusiast & a Final Year student pursuing my Bachelors in Electrical Engineering with specialization in Computer Science. </br>

-🎓 Apart from my Engineering Major, I am pursuing Bachlor in Science in Programming and Data Science from **IIT Madras**. </br>
+🎓 Apart from my Engineering Major, I am pursuing Bachelor in Science in Programming and Data Science from **IIT Madras**. </br>

 👨‍💻  I am passionate about Web Development, Web3.0, Blockchain, Machine Learning, Data Science & other new stuffs.</br>